Xtsari00/real-digital-electronics-2/project/report.md

 * GND to GND
 * +5V to +5V
-* Vrx and Vry to analog pins A0, A1
+* Vrx and Vry we connect to analog pins A0, A1

 ### Rotation encoder